Mahesh33217/Azure-Cloud/Day-03/01-basics.md

 - **Resources are the instance of services**

+## Azure Resource manager
+Azure Resource Manager (ARM) is the deployment and management service for Microsoft Azure.
+It provides a centralized way to manage Azure resources such as virtual machines, databases, and networks.

+## Workflow Of Resource Creation

 ## Resource Groups in Azure

 A **Resource Group** in Azure is a logical container for resources that share the same lifecycle, permissions, and policies.
 It helps you organize and manage related Azure resources efficiently.
 Resources within a group can be deployed, updated, and deleted together as a single management unit.